Lessons to Learn from the Cotabato Flood

 “Those who do not learn from history are doomed to repeat it” George Santayana

-Photo Credits (for the first two pictures in this post):
+Photo Credits (for the first picture in this post):

 Ric Dumalay a.k.a Kyawster